 Identifying Signs of Abuse – The signs of child abuse and neglect are not always as obvious as a broken bone or bruise.
 Click here to learn more about some of the signs of abuse/neglect.
 You can also learn more about the signs of child sexual abuse here and the myths surrounding the issue.

 Reporting Abuse and the Investigation Process - It’s important for citizens and professionals to know what to expect when they call to report a case of suspected abuse/neglect.
 For instance, because of historic call volume, callers may be on hold for a short period of time.
 Click here to learn what you should be prepared to share with our Report Line staff.
 Also, have you ever wondered what happens after you hang up?
 Click here for information on the Investigative Process.

 Information for Professionals

-For professionals required by law to report child abuse or neglect. * Please note, a call to the Report Line must be accomplished when using this form.
+For professionals required by law to report child abuse or neglect. * Please note, a call to the Report Line must be accomplished when using this Mandatory Reporting Form.

 Research shows that when parents possess six protective factors, the risk for neglect and abuse diminish and optimal outcomes for children, youth, and families are promoted.
 The six protective factors are: